BohnChen/Algorithm/README.md

 # Remove Elements in LinkList 2022-03-26 23:18
 Recycle space is important.
 Virtual head is useful. if you don not use Virtual head, different handle methods are needed.

+# Design Linklist and implement six interfaces.
+2022-03-27 22:13
+Use index smartly.
+You can see "ps:" in the file.